Topology-guided Hypergraph Transformer Network: Unveiling Structural Insights for Improved Representation: Methodology

+where $W_5$ and $W_6$ are the trainable weight matrices, and $\Upsilon_{ij}$ is the total structural importance of hyperedge $e_j$ for node $v_i$.
 To calculate the structural significance of a hyperedge for its member nodes, we introduce two new measures: hyperedge density ($hd$) and hyperedge clustering coefficient ($cc$).
 By computing these measures, we can determine the relative importance of hyperedges in terms of their structural impact on the connected nodes.
 Calculated measures are simply added to get the total global structural importance of a hyperedge for a node as

 \textit{i.
-Hyperedge Importance via Density Score. } The hyperedge density ($hd$) is a measure that quantifies the proportion of nodes a hyperedge is connected to compared to the total number of nodes in the hypergraph.
-A higher $hd$ indicates stronger interconnectivity among the nodes associated with the hyperedge, implying a more cohesive and significant grouping.
-Hyperedges with a larger number of connected nodes are deemed more significant for a given node compared to hyperedges with fewer nodes.
+Hyperedge Importance via Density Score. } The hyperedge density ($hd$) is a measure that quantifies the proportion of nodes that a hyperedge $e_j$ consists of compared to the total number of nodes in the hypergraph.
+If a hyperedge $e_j$ consists of $m_{e_j}$ number of nodes and $m$ is the total number of nodes in the hypergraph, then $hd$ can be expressed as $\frac{m_{e_j}}{m}$.
+A higher $hd$ indicates stronger interconnectivity among the nodes within the hyperedge, implying a more cohesive and significant grouping.
+Hyperedges consisting of a larger number of nodes are deemed more significant for a given node compared to hyperedges with fewer nodes.

 \textit{ii.
-Hyperedge Importance via Clustering Coefficient. } In hypergraphs, hyperedges play a pivotal role in capturing complex relationships and patterns.
-To evaluate the structural importance of these hyperedges, we introduce the hyperedge clustering coefficient. \begin{defn}[Hyperedge clustering coefficient] The hyperedge clustering coefficient ($cc$) is defined from its community subgraph, which is the ratio of the number of existing triangles between all pairs of nodes to the total number of possible triangles in that community subgraph. \end{defn} The $cc$ provides insights into the cohesive structure of a community by quantifying the extent of interconnectivity among its nodes.
-A higher $cc$ signifies that the nodes within a community are densely interconnected, indicating a strong level of cohesion within the community.
-A community (hyperedge) with a larger $cc$ score is considered important for a node.
-Algorithm~\ref{alg:cc} outlines the steps to compute the hyperedge clustering coefficient from the community subgraph.
+Hyperedge Importance via Clustering Coefficient. } In hypergraphs, hyperedges are crucial for representing complex relationships and patterns.
+To evaluate the structural importance of these hyperedges, we introduce the hyperedge clustering coefficient. \begin{defn}[Hyperedge clustering coefficient] The hyperedge clustering coefficient ($cc$) is defined from its subgraph, which is the ratio of the number of existing triangles between all pairs of nodes to the total number of possible triangles in that subgraph. \end{defn} The $cc$ provides insights into the cohesive structure of a subgraph by quantifying the extent of interconnectivity among its nodes.
+A higher $cc$ signifies that the nodes within a subgraph are densely interconnected, indicating a strong level of cohesion.
+A subgraph (hyperedge) with a larger $cc$ score is considered important for a node.
+Algorithm~\ref{alg:cc} outlines the steps to compute the hyperedge clustering coefficient from the subgraph.